marcov/tech-notes/docs/Linux/Signals.md

 }
 ```

+### SIGCHLD

+The parent receives this signal when one of its children change of state (could be
+suspend, continue or exit).
+Use wait to figure  out what happened.

+### wait() / waitpid() and wait status

+- WIFEXITED(): The process exited by calling exit().
+Get the return code with
+  WEXITSTATUS().

+- WIFSIGNALED(): The process exited by the reception of a signal whose
+  disposition is to terminate.
+Get the return code WTERMSIG().

 ### Signaling Yourself

 Use `raise(3)`.
 Can be used to do cleanup of specific signals like SIGSTOP and SIGSUSP (C-z).